iankronquist/zeta/README.md

 ====

 This is an implementation of a Virtual Machine (VM) for the zeta programming language I'm working on in my spare time.
-The language is currently at the early prototype stage.
+The language is currently at the early prototype stage, meaning the syntax and semantics are likely to change a lot in the coming months.

 Planned features of the language include: